rodania/Image-stitching/README.md

 # Image-stitching
 Image stitching is one of the essential tasks of image processing and editing.
 The concept of image stitching is capturing a big scene from a set of images that share some common region or features.
 I am showing how to perform image stitching using Python and openCV.
+The code is able to stitch images together, even if they are in different scales, or taken from different angles.

 <img src="./images/diagram.jpg">